Fact Sheet for the Region of the Americas

 - The first institution designated in the Americas was the Venezuelan Centre for Classification of Diseases (CEVECE), Simon Bolivar Centre, in 1955.

-- Currently there are approximately 189 active Centres in 16 countries in the Americas, supporting PAHO/WHO programs and priorities with their time, expertise and funding.
+- There are over 180 active Centres in 16 countries in the Americas, supporting PAHO/WHO programs and priorities with their time, expertise and funding.

 - The majority of designated institutions are departments or units of universities, laboratories, research institutes, hospitals, ministries, or national academies.

 - All Centres have a long and successfully history of carrying out jointly planned activities with PAHO/WHO prior to being designated.

 - Each PAHO/WHO CC cooperates with a specified technical area, according to terms of reference to carry out research, assisting in the development of PAHO/WHO guidelines, gathering and analyzing data, disseminating information, providing training courses, standardizing terminology, or providing technical advice to the Organization.